 Future work may involve identifying improvements and possible extensions to both the patient arrival and patient flow models.
+Much of this work will be dependent upon obtaining both more and more complete data.
 The AGFA technique can also be refined and the accuracy at the higher moments improved.
 Another future area of research could be the use of the patient flow model and the AGFA technique to perform optimisation.

-The patient arrivals models can be improved by further characterising ambulance arrivals using other methods, possibly including non-homogeneous Poisson processes with cyclic or periodic behaviour [65, 66].
-Better models for walk-in arrivals can be fitted as we gather more data; this may involve incorporating both a weekly and an annual seasonality by fitting a multi-seasonal structural time series model [49] and including calendar events such bank holidays into our models.
+The patient arrivals models can be improved by further characterising ambulance arrivals using other methods, possibly including non-homogeneous Poisson processes with cyclic or periodic behaviour [67, 68] and incorporating lagged weather-related parameters.
+Better models for walk-in arrivals can be fitted as we gather more data; this may involve incorporating both a weekly and an annual seasonality by fitting a multiseasonal structural time series model [51] and including calendar events such bank holidays into our models.